MARY LOUISE KELLY, Host:

 BRUMFIEL: What they saw was completely unexpected.
 Something on the inside of the caterpillar moved before each step.

-Professor MICHAEL LaBARBERA (Organismal Biology and Anatomy, Geophysical Sciences, University of Chicago): It's a whole different solution to the problem of locomotion.
+MICHAEL L: It's a whole different solution to the problem of locomotion.

 BRUMFIEL: Michael LaBarbera studies invertebrate movement at the University of Chicago.